Manaslu peak Expedition

 Hotel/ Lodge: Single/Twin-sharing room with wooden beds, foam mattresses, and blankets (bring a sleeping bag for extra warmth/hygiene).
 Most of the place have shared toilets (usually Asian-style squat or Western toilets).
 Some of the place has attached toiled.
 Hot showers available (on extra cost).
 Higher up, hot water is scarce.

-Tented Camping: Tented camping is a classic and essential part of trekking, peak climbing, and expedition in remote areas of the Himalayas where teahouse accommodation is unavailable.
-Asian Hiking Team provides Tent (2-person or single occupancy Dom and Box tent depends on area and numbers of days), Sleeping mat (foam or inflatable), Dining tent, kitchen tent, toilet tent (group use - for expedition), Kitchen equipment and utensils (carried by support crew), Power bank or solar charger, heater, Generator (for expedition) etc.
+Tented Camping: tented camping is a classic and essential part of trekking, peak climbing, and expedition in remote areas of the Himalayas where teahouse accommodation is unavailable.
+Asian Hiking Team provides tent (2-person or single occupancy Dom and Box tent depends on area and numbers of days), sleeping mat (foam or inflatable), dining tent, kitchen tent, toilet tent (group use - for expedition), Kitchen equipment and utensils (carried by support crew/yak/donkey), Power bank or solar charger, heater, Generator (for expedition) etc.

-Meals: During the hotel/Guest house trekking, there are international menu so you can choose whatever you like.
-During the camping, our cook...
+During the hotel/guest house trekking, there are international menus so you can choose whatever you like....

 Transportation